First Published: November 18, 2020

 There are many options available to support your family status needs in the workplace.

-At the same time, you are not entitled to your “ideal” accommodation—you must be flexible and prepared to accept a reasonable arrangement that nevertheless meets your needs.
+At the same time, employees are not entitled to the “ideal” accommodation—you must be flexible and prepared to accept a reasonable arrangement that nevertheless meets your needs.

 Once an accommodation is in place, it can be adjusted.
 What is reasonable now may no longer be reasonable as circumstances evolve or as your needs change.